goldbergyoni/nodebestpractices/README.hebrew.md

 ## ![✔] 2.6 Exit the process gracefully when a stranger comes to town

-**TL;DR:** When an unknown error occurs (catastrophic error, see best practice 2.3) - there is uncertainty about the application healthiness.
+**אמ;לק:** When an unknown error occurs (catastrophic error, see best practice 2.3) - there is uncertainty about the application healthiness.
 In this case, there is no escape from making the error observable, shutting off connections and exiting the process.
 Any reputable runtime framework like Dockerized services or cloud serverless solutions will take care to restart

 **Otherwise:** When an unfamiliar exception occurs, some object might be in a faulty state (e.g. an event emitter which is used globally and not firing events anymore due to some internal failure) and all future requests might fail or behave crazily